Last Updated on August 14, 2020 by Alice Pien, MD & Asher Milgrom, PhD

-Why pay so much lip-service to the different types of eczemas?
+Why write an entire article on the different types of eczemas?

 However, the reality remains that there are 30 million Americans affected by this issue.
 Many sufferers go on experiencing the symptoms of eczema on and off all their lives.
 This warrants a detailed discussion of just what eczema is, how you can treat it, and why you should not let eczema embarrass you and overtake your life.